soniyagosavi10/CPSC_Assgnment_4/README.md

 10. Fare
 11. Cabin
 12. Embarked

 Among then, the below mentioned are categorical variables –

   • Nominal Categorical: Survived, Sex, and Embarked

   • Ordinal: PClass

 And following are the numerical variables –

-  • Continuous: Age, Fare.
+  • Continuous: Age, Fare

-  • Discrete: SibSp, Parch.
+  • Discrete: SibSp, Parch

 The aim is to find out the survival rate of passengers based on different variables.
 So, by performing exploratory data analysis I have answered following three hypotheses based on the dataset.

   - Whether the survival rate is associated to the class of passenger
   - Whether the survival rate is associated to the gender
   - Whether the survival rate is associated to the age